 “The Medal of Honor is the highest award for valor in action against an enemy force which can be bestowed upon an individual serving in the Armed Services of the United States.
 It is most often presented to its recipient by the President of the United States in the name of Congress.”
 Congressional Medal of Honor Society

-The model of the Medal of Honor Grove was conceived by Kenneth Wells, Gen. Dwight D. Eisenhower, E.F.
-Hutton, General Omar Bradley, and others at Freedoms Foundation at Valley Forge.
-The acreage for the Grove was dedicated on its’ campus in 1964 to honor all who received the Congressional Medal of Honor.
+The Medal of Honor Grove was conceived by Kenneth Wells, Gen. Dwight D. Eisenhower, E.F.
+Hutton, Gen. Omar Bradley, and others at Freedoms Foundation at Valley Forge, and the site was dedicated on the Foundation’s campus in 1964.

-Each state acre has a seven-foot obelisk centered on a twenty-five-foot square brick plaza.
-The recipients accredited by the Congressional Medal of Honor Society to that state are identified by name, rank, and service on the obelisk.
-Each recipient is additionally honored at the acre with a ground marker engraved with their name, organization, date, and location of the act of valor.
+Each state has a seven-foot obelisk centered on a 25-square-foot brick plaza.
+The recipients accredited by the Congressional Medal of Honor Society to that state are identified by name, rank, and service branch on the obelisk.
+Recipients are additionally honored with a ground marker engraved with their name, branch of service, and the date and location of the act of valor.

-California, Mississippi, Nevada, and Ohio were the first states to be dedicated into the Medal of Honor Grove on May 30, 1968.
-Hundreds attended the dedication of these acres immediately followed by a luncheon.
-Recipients Gino J. Merli, WWII (PA) and Thomas J. Kelly, WWII, (NY) participated in the program.
+On May 30, 1968, California, Mississippi, Nevada, and Ohio were the first states to be dedicated into the Medal of Honor Grove.
+Hundreds attended the ceremony, which was followed by a luncheon.
+Recipients Gino J. Merli (PA) and Thomas J. Kelly (NY), both World War II veterans, participated in the program.